Content-Type Lookup

 • For downloads, pair application/octet-stream with a Content-Disposition: attachment header to force a save dialog.

-• application/json is defined as UTF-8, so adding charset is redundant though harmless.
+• application/json is defined as UTF-8 by spec, so adding charset is redundant though harmless.